diegojromerolopez/diegojromerolopez.github.io/content/en/post/2020-01-01-conventions.md

 *Conventions are what build our society*.

-Nobody, but you'll get my point along this post.
+-- Nobody, but you'll get my point along this post.

-# Conventions

 Having the same language is better than having different dialects or languages when speaking of the same thing.